 |Electric central heating||£2053||13,500||£0.152|

-Two types of Solar Heat Harvesting system have been researched, developed and tested during the last seven years.
-Attic Heat Harvester Systems (AHH) transfer solar heated attic air from the attic apex into the home, Conservatory Heat Harvester Systems (CHH) transfer free solar heated conservatory air from it's apex into the home.
+Two types of Solar Space Heating system have been researched, developed and tested during the last seven years.
+Attic Solar Space Heating Systems (ASSH) transfer solar heated attic air, or heat from the home that has warmed the attic (heat recovery) into and through the home, Conservatory Solar Space Heating Systems (CSSH) transfer free solar heated conservatory air from it's apex into and through the home.

-If during periods of the year your home has rooms that need heating when other areas get hot due to renewable solar heat from the sun, the Solar Heat Harvester System can transfer the free solar heat into your home at little to no cost.
-Solar Heat Harvesting systems have many advantages, one is that it reduces the operating time and hence maintenance cost of your current home heating system potentially saving many £10's or £100's on your fuel bills every year and reduces your carbon footprint.
+If during periods of the year your home has rooms that need heating when other areas get hot due to renewable solar heat from the sun, our Automatic Solar Space Heating system can transfer the free solar heat into and through your home at little to no cost.
+Attic Solar Space Heating systems have many advantages, one is that it reduces the operating time and hence maintenance cost of your current home heating system potentially saving many £10's or £100's on your fuel bills every year and reduces your carbon footprint.

-The chart shows temperatures in a scottish home, shown below, both without (17,18 July) and with (19 to 23 July) the Attic Heat Harvester System operating.
+The chart shows temperatures in a scottish home, both without (17,18 July) and with (19 to 23 July) one of our Attic Solar Space Heating systems operating.

-When the attic temperature (red line) exceeds the room temperature (green line), shown by areas H, it indicates that Attic Heat Harvesting is very practical.
-With a temperature difference of just 1°C the system makes it the most efficient home heating system available.
+When the attic temperature (red line) exceeds the room temperature (green line), shown by areas H, it indicates that Attic Solar Space Heating is very practical.

 The blue line shows outdoor temperatures, the dotted blue line average outdoor temperatures.
 The impact of using heat from the attic is shown initially on July 19.
 The room temperature begins to rise when the system fan/blower is turned on by the custom controller.
 The rate of rise in attic temperature slows as the blower is running until the room temperature reaches the maximum user preset temperature, 23°c, when the blower is turned off.
 The attic temperature then rises rapidly as shown in the chart.